 On March 25, 2013, the Special Committee announced that the "go-shop" period had elicited two non-binding alternative acquisition proposals.
-One non-binding proposal was submitted by a group (the "Blackstone consortium") affiliated with a private equity fund managed by affiliates of the Blackstone Group L.P. ("Blackstone") and the other non-binding proposal by Carl C. Icahn and Icahn Enterprises L.P. ("Icahn Enterprises").
+One nonbinding proposal was submitted by a group (the "Blackstone consortium") affiliated with a private equity fund managed by affiliates of the Blackstone Group L.P. ("Blackstone") and the other non-binding proposal by Carl C. Icahn and Icahn Enterprises L.P. ("Icahn Enterprises").
 The Special Committee determined, after consultation with its independent financial and legal advisors, that both proposals could reasonably be expected to result in superior proposals (as defined below) and, therefore, that each of the Blackstone consortium and the Icahn group was an excluded party (as defined below).
-On April 18, 2013, the Blackstone consortium notified the Special Committee that it had decided not to submit a definitive proposal to acquire the Company and was withdrawing from the process, as discussed under "Special Factors-Background of the Merger" beginning on page 20.
+On April 18, 2013, the Blackstone consortium notified the Special Committee that it had decided not to submit a definitive proposal to acquire the Company and was withdrawing from the process, and on May 9, 2013, the Company received a letter from Icahn Enterprises and Southeastern Asset Management, Inc. ("Southeastern") proposing an alternative transaction, each as discussed under "Special Factors-Background of the Merger" beginning on page 20.